Canada profile - Timeline

 1967 - Expo 67 in Montreal provides impetus to Canadian national identity.
 French President Charles de Gaulle visits and declares 'Vive le Quebec libre' (Long live free Quebec).

-1968 - Pierre Trudeau of the Liberal party wins elections.
+1968 - Pierre Trudeau of the Liberal party wins elections and governs until 1984, with the exception of a nine months in 1979-80.
 Parti Quebecois (PQ) is formed to push for complete independence for Quebec.

 1970 - Members of a radical Quebec separatist group, the Front de Liberation du Quebec, kidnap a British trade official and murder a Quebec minister.

 1980 - A referendum on the separation of Quebec is defeated.